Tucked away in one of England's most deprived city neighbourhoods is an unlikely sight - a community riding centre.Read the full story ›

 We have fought long and hard to be heard and get answers.
 It is thanks to each and every one who signed the petition to grant our family legal aid that we will be properly represented in court.

-Around 200 people had gathered to have a street party and refused police requests to peacefully disperse.
 Bottles and cans were thrown at officers, six of whom suffered injuries.
 One remains in hospital.

 A police vehicle was damaged and one person was arrested for violent disorder.
-Some small bin fires were also started and the fire service also attended.